Under Dutch law, there are three different but closely linked procedures for the buy-out of a shareholder:

 Since October 2012 the “flex-BV” act has entered into force.
 This acthas –among many other things- changed the buy-out procedure for the benefit of the shareholder who wants to be bought out (forced acquisition).
 Furthermore, the flex-BV has more flexible rules regarding the pricing at a buy-out and squeeze-out procedure.
 It is now possible to include a different method of pricing than the one prescribed before by law (valuation by independent experts) directly in the article of association.
 The method of pricing has to be objectively determinable though.
 Only when agreements on pricing are manifestly unreasonable, a judge can set these aside.
 The judge can only marginally review the chosen pricing method.
 As this lenient pricing rule is quite new, time will tell which pricing methods will be considered acceptable and which not.

-Law firm AMS is based in Amsterdam, The Netherlands.
+Law firm AMS is based in Amsterdam, the Netherlands.
 Our corporate lawyers have gained a broad experience in advising and litigating in cases regarding buy-out of shareholders.
-Should you require more information on the buy-out or squeeze-out procedure in The Netherlands, please feel free to contact our law firm.